H. L. Mencken: Career

 Mencken served as a reporter at the Herald for six years.
-Less than two-and-a-half years after the Great Baltimore Fire, the paper was purchased in June 1906 by Charles H. Grasty, the owner and editor of The News since 1892, and competing owner and publisher Gen. Felix Agnus, of the town's oldest (since 1773) and largest daily, The Baltimore American.
+Fewer than two-and-a-half years after the Great Baltimore Fire, the paper was purchased in June 1906 by Charles H. Grasty, the owner and editor of The News since 1892 and competing owner and publisher Gen. Felix Agnus, of the town's oldest (since 1773) and largest daily, The Baltimore American.
 They proceeded to divide the staff, assets and resources of The Herald between them.
 Mencken then moved to The Baltimore Sun, where he worked for Charles H. Grasty.
 He continued to contribute to The Sun, The Evening Sun (founded 1910) and The Sunday Sun full-time until 1948, when he stopped writing after suffering a stroke.

 Mencken began writing the editorials and opinion pieces that made his name at The Sun.
 On the side, he wrote short stories, a novel, and even poetry, which he later revealed.
 In 1908, he became a literary critic for The Smart Set magazine, and in 1924 he and George Jean Nathan founded and edited The American Mercury, published by Alfred A. Knopf.
 It soon developed a national circulation and became highly influential on college campuses across America.
 In 1933, Mencken resigned as editor.

+During the Great Depression, Mencken did not support the New Deal, which cost him popularity.
+In 1931, the Arkansas legislature passed a motion to pray for Mencken's soul after he had called the state the "apex of moronia".

+In the mid-1930s, Mencken feared President Franklin D. Roosevelt and his New Deal liberalism as a powerful force.
+Mencken was "deeply conservative, resentful of change, looking back upon the 'happy days' of a bygone time, wanted no part of the world that the New Deal promised to bring in" according to Charles A. Fecher.

+Mencken had strong reservations regarding U.S. participation in World War II.
+He ceased writing for The Baltimore Sun for several years, focusing on his memoirs and other projects as editor while he served as an adviser for the paper that had been his home for nearly his entire career.

+In 1948, he briefly returned to the political scene to cover the presidential election in which President Harry S. Truman faced Republican Thomas Dewey and Henry A. Wallace of the Progressive Party.
+His later work consisted of humorous, anecdotal, and nostalgic essays that were first published in The New Yorker and then collected in the books Happy Days, Newspaper Days, and Heathen Days.